Unit VIII. Healing the Soul

 This is very deep work, so you may find it necessary to outline the chapters

-the initial definitions.
-It is also helpful to diagram the whole Enneagram,
+to the initial definitions.
+It is also helpful to diagram the whole

-and then to construct one for each of the triads using a darker line to connect
+Enneagram, and then to construct one for each of the triads using a darker

-the points that define each one.
-Compare these to the diagrams of the
+line to connect the points that define each one.
+Compare these to the

-specific delusions, reactions and difficulties to get a picture of how the
+diagrams of the specific delusions, reactions and difficulties to get a picture

-unity of the soul with the Divine One.
-Prepare to spend a great deal
+and unity of the soul with the Divine One.
+Prepare to spend a great

 The Native American World View

-view that is much more empathic to the soul’s pain and suffering.
-So
+world view that is much more empathic to the soul’s pain and suffering.

-I want to go into some detail about the view and also how they view the soul’s
+So I want to go into some detail about the view and also how they view the

 The world and all that is in it is alive.
 It is all one Being.